R v Burgess; Ex parte Henry

-R v Burgess; Ex parte Henry, is a High Court of Australia case where the majority took a broad view of the external affairs power in the Constitution but held that the interstate trade and commerce power delineated trade and commerce within a state, rejecting an argument that the power extended to activities that were commingled with interstate activities.
-The court set aside a conviction for breach of the regulations as they went further than was necessary to carry out and give effect to the convention.
+R v Burgess; Ex parte Henry is a 1936 High Court of Australia case where the majority took a broad view of the external affairs power in the Constitution but held that the interstate trade and commerce power delineated trade and commerce within a state, rejecting an argument that the power extended to activities that were commingled with interstate activities.
+The court set aside the conviction of daredevil pilot Goya Henry for breach of the regulations as they went further than was necessary to carry out and give effect to the convention.

 Background

 In 1919 Australia had entered into the Convention Relating to the Regulation of Aerial Navigation, and parliament enacted the Aircraft Navigation Act 1920, which authorised the Governor-General to make regulations to give effect to the Convention.
 Henry was convicted of flying without a license, having flown around, over and under the Sydney Harbour Bridge.
 The Commonwealth relied upon 3 sources of constitutional power, interstate trade and commerce, foreign affairs and territories.

-Henry Goya Henry was an aviator who had his aviation licence suspended.
+Goya Henry was an aviator who had his aviation licence suspended.
 Two days after the suspension he nevertheless flew a plane, setting off from Mascot airport and then flying around, over and under the Sydney Harbour Bridge.
 He was convicted of breaching regulation 6 of the federal Air Navigation Regulations which prohibited an unlicensed person from flying an aircraft "within the limits of the Commonwealth".
 The regulations were made pursuant to section 4 of the Aircraft Navigation Act 1920, which authorised the Governor-General to make regulations to give effect to the Convention for the Regulation of Aerial Navigation.
 He challenged the constitutional validity of the regulation.